Queues and Topic Endpoints

-The Solace PubSub+ event broker supports the following types of endpoints for receiving, storing, and delivering Guaranteed messages:
+PubSub+ event brokers support the following endpoint typess for receiving, storing, and delivering Guaranteed messages:

-Endpoints are visible only on the local event broker.
-A client application must connect to the event broker that has the endpoint from which it wants to consume.
+Both types of endpoints are visible only on the event broker.
+Client applications connect to the event broker that has the endpoint that it wants to consume messages from.
 There is no propagation of the existence of endpoints from one event broker to another via control or routing protocols, so there is no need for endpoints to have unique names throughout a network.

 Queues are significantly more flexible than topic endpoints and are the recommended approach for most applications.
 The use of topic endpoints should be restricted to JMS applications.